 DOES A MARQUEE, TIPI OR TENT CONSTITUTE AN OUTDOOR VENUE?

 There is a lot of speculation about this in the wedding and events industry at the moment.
 We’ve gone to great lengths to only advise on facts issued by the Australian Government and their current directive states the following

 “An indoor gathering refers to a gathering within a single enclosed area (i.e. an area, room or premises that is or are substantially enclosed by a roof and walls, regardless of whether the roof or walls or any part of them are permanent, temporary, open or closed).”

 The confusion seems to be lying in the definition of an enclosed space having a roof AND walls, and how you define ‘substantially enclosed’ and what that means for marquees, tipi’s and tents with no walls.
 Unfortunately, until more guidance is provided by the Australian Government we can not advise either way.
 A naked tipi, such as the one pictured above, would certainly be considered an open air space (so this is something to consider if the rain forecast is clear and you have a tipi booked for an outdoor wedding) but we’re yet to have the official word on all other marquees, tipi’s and tents.

 PLANNING A WEDDING IN 2021?

-Keep calm, keep booking vendors and most importantly keep paying deposits to secure those vendors you normally would, as dates will start to fill up extremely quickly as the Australian and New Zealand wedding industries try and accommodate and consolidate 24 months worth of weddings in to a 12 month period.
+Keep calm, keep booking vendors and most importantly keep paying deposits to secure those vendors as you normally would, as dates will start to fill up extremely quickly as the Australian and New Zealand wedding industries try and accommodate and consolidate 24 months worth of weddings in to a 12 month period.
 So if you’ve been tossing up between a few vendors or venues, time to secure your date, and the vendors you love the most, now.